airbusgeo/playground-docs/docs/playground/dataset_creation.md

 ##### Input Data :

-For this example you need to have the project_id from an existing project.
+For this example you need to have the project_id of an existing project.
 You have to give the dataset informations : name and description.

 ##### 1 - Implementation